 Study of the supervisor, key person in a company's chain of command.
 Supervisory role as perceived by superiors, subordinates, and peers.
 Study of the skills, attitudes and aptitudes necessary for effective supervision.
 Emphasis on practical solutions to employer-employee problems within supervisor's authority and responsibility.
-The course uses lecture, ease discussion, and role-playing instructional techniques.
+The course uses lecture, case discussion, and role-playing instructional techniques.
 Prerequisite: BU 101.
-Hours of class per
+Hours of class per week: 3.

-BU 154 From Dynamics BU 160 Introduction to Finance 3 s.h.
+BU 160 Introduction to Finance 3 s.h